-People with expertise in climate change, serving as CoLab Advisors and Fellows, provide overall guidance for the contests.
+People with expertise in climate change, serving as Climate CoLab Advisors and Fellows, provide overall guidance for the contests.

-CoLab Advisors are experienced professionals who decide on a contest's focus, recruit judges, provide input on proposals, and help to bring the bring good ideas from the contests to the attention of potential implementers.
+Advisors are experienced professionals who decide on a contest's focus, recruit judges, provide input on proposals, and help to bring the bring good ideas from the contests to the attention of potential implementers.

-CoLab Fellows are students and concerned citizens who oversee contest activity on a daily basis.
+Fellows are students and concerned citizens who oversee contest activity on a daily basis.

 For each contest, the Advisors recruit expert Judges to evaluate entries.
 After the submittal deadline, the Judges select finalists based on:

-In this phase, members of the Climate CoLab community vote on the finalists.
+In this phase, members of the Climate CoLab community vote on the Finalists.

 The top vote-getters receive Popular Choice Awards.

-The judges also select Judges' Choice winners.
+The Judges also select Judges' Choice winners.